 March can be a chilly month, and if you're seeking a hot cocktail with Irish inspiration, Shandon Court (115 E. Main St., East Islip; 631-581-5678, shandoncourt.com) features a traditional Irish coffee (including whiskey, fresh cream and brown sugar), served in a glass with a mug handle (keeping the heat off your fingers).
 For even more Emerald Isle energy, check the restaurant's website to find out what nights live Irish music plays, including shows by owner (and native Irishman) Gerry Finlay, who specializes in tunes native to his homeland.

-Intended for children of all ages, staff members and students from the Mulvihill-Lynch Studio of Irish Dance will perform, chat with the crowd and even offer some instruction.
-Attendees can also have their faces painted and take a tour of the center; advance registration is required.
-WHERE/WHEN: 246 Old Walt Whitman Rd., Sunday, March 4 at 1 p.m.
-INFO: $9; 631-427-5240, waltwhitman.org
+Intended for children of all ages, staff members and students from the Mulvihill-Lynch Studio of Irish Dance will perform, chat with the crowd and even offer some instruction; guests can also take a tour of the center.
+WHERE/WHEN: 246 Old Walt Whitman Rd., Sunday, March 3 at 1 p.m.
+INFO: $9, tickets available online at waltwhitman.org; call 631-427-5240 for more information.